Incoming exchange students

 Check out our list of partner universities.
 Find your university by selecting your continent, then finding your country and your university.
 Click on your university.
 You will then see a list of all of the exchange agreements Uppsala University has with your university.
 Find the right subject area, take note of the name of the coordinator the click on the coordinator to come to the staff search engine.
 Contact that coordinator for more information.

-Departments at Uppsala University
+Disciplinary Domains and Faculties at Uppsala University

 Disciplinary Domain of Humanities and Social Sciences